Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Main Results

-RoTBench evaluates models in both single-turn and multi-turn conversational settings across two sequential stages: tool selection and parameter identification.
-In tool selection, PA-Tool demonstrates consistent improvements of 5-10\% points across all models in single-turn scenarios.
-Importantly, these benefits remain robust in multi-turn settings with gains of 4-10\% points in multi-turn settings, demonstrating that schema alignment remains effective across extended conversational contexts.
+\paragraph{RoTBench.} RoTBench evaluates models in single-turn and multi-turn settings across tool selection and parameter identification.
+PA-Tool demonstrates consistent improvements in single-turn tool selection across all models, with gains ranging from 5.7\% to 10.5\% (Llama3.1-8B: 58.1→68.6\%).
+In multi-turn settings, improvements of up to 6\% show that alignment benefits persist across extended contexts.
+Notably, improvements extend beyond tool selection to parameter identification, with gains of up to 4.3\% (Qwen2.5-3B multi-turn: 10.0→14.3\%), confirming that schema alignment improves overall tool-use accuracy.

-Parameter identification also shows improvements, though more modest than tool selection.
-The most notable gain appears in multi-turn settings, where Qwen2.5-7B nearly doubles from 5.7\% to 11.4\%.
-The smaller overall improvement stems from the nature of parameter naming.
-Parameters typically have explicit, descriptive names that already align well with common conventions (e.g., \texttt{user\_id} with description "a unique user identifier").
-Unlike tool names, which vary significantly across different tools, parameter names follow more standardized patterns.
-This leaves less room for alignment-based improvements.